 On average, the Environmental Emergency Response section receives more than 1,500 incident calls and responds, on average, to more than 300 hazardous substance emergencies each year.
 Many of those calls involve tractor trailer accidents.
 It is not unusual for tractor trailer accidents to include leaking vehicle fuel tanks.
 Whether responders are called to an incident on the highway or in the country, they stand ready to protect the environment of the state of Missouri.

 *Excludes meth lab incidents accepted at clandestine drug lab collection

 Links to Regional Offices' Selected Hazardous Material Incidents Information:

 Emergency Response uses a database, the Missouri Environmental Emergency Response Tracking System as a repository for information related to all hazardous substance emergencies and releases.
 Details of each spill or incident are entered into the system by the officer on duty at the time of the spill.
 The database information can be queried as far back as December 1993 and is available on the internet in a searchable format.

 The Environmental Emergency Response section works diligently to develop and advance working relationships with local, state and federal partners.
 It is extremely important to share our mission and to understand the roles and responsibilities of these various agencies before environmental emergencies occur in their jurisdictions.

 It is equally important to educate, inform and interact with the general public, school children and other parties to further their understanding of what their role is in protecting the environment and the mission of Emergency Response.

-In Fiscal Year 2011, the section reached an estimated 17,391 individuals at 271 different events in including the Environmental Emergency Response booth at the Missouri State Fair, local emergency planning committee meetings, regional homeland security oversight committee meetings, career fairs, Earth Day events, and other local, regional and statewide exercises and training events.
+In fiscal 2012, the section reached an estimated 22,980 individuals at 304 different events in including the Environmental Emergency Response booth at the Missouri State Fair, local emergency planning committee meetings, regional homeland security oversight committee meetings, career fairs, Earth Day events, and other local, regional and statewide exercises and training events.

 Links to additional information: